 Students must show all work when taking exams.
 All work should be done neatly and in pencil, and submitted scans should be of reasonable and legible quality.
-In the Exams area of blackboard will be an assignment given for each exam.
-Students are to upload their scanned work there to be graded.
-If an exam question involves use of definitions or reading data from given graphs, "showing work" will consist of explaining the answer choices made in complete sentences (see "Showing Work" for more details).
+In each exam folder, an assignment link will be available to upload a scanned copy of your work.
+Students are to upload their scanned work there (as a single .pdf file) to be graded.
+If an exam question involves use of definitions or reading data from given graphs, "showing work" will consist of explaining the answer choices made in complete sentences.
+Students who create graphs or diagrams to complete problems should carefully draw these in as part of their work. (see "Showing Work" for more details).
 Written work for exams must be uploaded within fifteen minutes of completing the exam.
 The exam grade will be reduced by 10% after that, and an additional 10% for each day the work is late up to 50%.